 For most Venus flytraps blooming is a sign of Maturity.
 Once Venus flytraps are mature (after 3-4 years), they produce flowers every spring.
 However, there are some exceptions that I should mention.
-In some cases, unhealthy Venus flytraps that are dying will produce flowers as a last resort to reproduce.
+In some cases, unhealthy Venus flytraps that are dying will make flowers as a last resort to reproduce.
 In those cases, the flower won’t kill the plant but will expedite the inevitable process.
-This article has a lot of information on this: What does it mean when your Venus flytrap flowers – Risks
+This article has a lot of information on this: What does it mean when your Venus flytrap flowers – Risks.

 In this first photo, you can see a healthy Venus fly trap growing a stalk.
 It is easy to see the plant is happy as it has bright colors and several leaves.

 There is one point that many miss about flower stalks.
-Generally, there is an ongoing debate if you should or shouldn’t remove the stalks.
-However, not many talk about how to use the stalks for propagation.
+Generally, there is an ongoing debate if you should or shouldn’t remove the stalks—however, not many talk about how to use the stalks for propagation.